-Depending on the length of continuous service, a range of 10-20 vacation and 12 days of sick leave per year may be accumulated by each employee annually.
+Depending on the length of continuous services, a range of 10-20 vacation and 12 days of sick leave per year may be accumulated by each employee.
 The District accrues a liability for compensated absences which meet the following criteria:

 - 1. The District's obligation relating to employee's rights to receive compensation for future absences is attributable to employee's services already rendered. - 2.
-The obligation relates to rights that vest or accumulate. - 3.
-Payment of the compensation is probable. - 4.
-The amount can be reasonable estimated.
+The obligation relates to rights that vest or accumulate.